amirali78frz/ZoSolvers/README.md

 - **Constrained problems** — pass any projection function
 - **Early stopping** — based on relative function decrease or oracle norm
 - **Efficient sampling** — Cholesky factorisation cached at construction; diagonal `B` handled without matrix inversion
+- **Parallelism** — utilisation of CPU cores to evaluate the samples of one mini-batch in parallel
 ---

 ## Installation